-But even if this is so, why would we allocate Schaffer's priority monism to the moderatist camp, as I do.
-Here we just have to recall what I discussed in the first part.
-On the most general level, integrity is some principle of unity that restricts composition.
-If a set of parts or series of states is integrated, than some interrelatedness obtains among them to the effect that not any set of parts at any time composes a further individual.
+But even if this is so, why would we allocate Schaffer's priority monism to the moderatist camp, as I do?
+Here, we just have to recall what I discussed in the first part.
+At the most general level, integrity is some principle of unity that restricts composition.
+If a set of parts or series of states is integrated, then some interrelatedness obtains among them to the effect that no set of parts at any time composes a further individual.
 So holism is inextricably conceptually connected to compositional moderatism by the notion of integrity.
-Systematically this connection shows based on the fact that holism is part of Schaffer's priority monism in the shape of its constitutive holistic thesis and the talk of integrated wholes, on the one side, as well as in the prominent featuring of integrity and integrated wholes in Simons exposition of compositional moderatism on the other.
+Systematically, this connection becomes apparent based on the fact that holism is part of Schaffer's priority monism in the shape of its constitutive holistic thesis and the talk of integrated wholes, on the one side, as well as in the prominent featuring of integrity and integrated wholes in Simons' exposition of compositional moderatism on the other.